TIC: The Tracking and Imaging Challenge 2014

 In addition, submitting teams will be invited to contribute for a special issue of the ISPRS International Journal of Geo-Information.

 Accepted submissions will be judged by an independent panel of international senior experts from the involved disciplines.
-Panel members and organizers and their team members are excluded from participation.
+Panel members and their team members are excluded from participation.

 - Publication of call for participation: 15 January 2014